Uncovering the Link Between Periodontal Disease and Alzheimer’s

 This leads to chronic inflammation and neuronal damage, pivotal factors in Alzheimer’s progression.

-Inflammatory cytokines systemically, exacerbating neural deterioration.
+Inflammatory cytokines travel systemically, exacerbating neural deterioration.

 Studies confirm a strong link between oral pathogens, inflammation, and cognitive decline.